Bulldog Termite & Pest

 Their licensed service areas include pest control, and termite treatment.

-Customers have rated Bulldog Termite & Pest 4.8 out of 5 stars on Google, with 36 reviews reflecting their service track record in San Marcos.
+Customers have rated Bulldog Termite & Pest 4.8 out of 5 stars, with 30+ reviews reflecting their service track record in San Marcos.

 Licensed for 2 service categories under TPCL #566937